Applying for 2020-2021 NC PreK

 For county-specific applications, please click the links, below:

-Your guide to summer camps and activities for school-aged children in the Triangle and beyond.
+We are pleased to introduce our new publication designed to help families choose summer camps and activities for school-aged children and teens in the Triangle and beyond.

-In this annual publication from CCSA and the News and Observer, you will find key information on how to select a summer program that best fits your family and child’s needs and interests, as well as listings of camps across the Triangle area and beyond.
+In this publication from CCSA, you will find key information on how to select a summer program that best fits your family and child’s needs and interests.

 Child Development Milestone Tracker